Mix and Match to tailor your program to meet your individual needs

 Instrument Rating

-Instrument rating refers to the qualifications that a pilot must have in order to fly under IFR (Instrument Flight Rules).
-It requires additional training and instruction beyond what is required for a Private Pilot certificate including rules and procedures specific to instrument flying, additional instruction in meteorology, and more intensive training in flight solely by reference to instruments.
+Instrument rating refers to the qualifications that a pilot must have in order to fly under IFR (Instrument Flight Rules) and in Instrument Meteorological Conditions (IMC).
+It requires additional training and instruction beyond what is required for a Private Pilot certificate, which includes rules and procedures specific to instrument flying, additional instruction in meteorology, and more intensive training in flight solely by reference to instruments.
+Full-time students can complete the instrument training program in 12 weeks, if the meet the applicable FAA Airmen Certification Standards.

 ---|---|